Rivers-Project-2018/Sophie-River-Thames/README.md

 ![SophiesAlternativeWindsorPlot](https://github.com/Rivers-Project-2018/Sophie-River-Thames/blob/master/SophiesAlternativeWindsorPlot.png)

 The 39 day plot allows me to find Tf easier, however the rating curve and Day vs. Stage seem to be negatively effected by the inclusion of more data points - the only thing that was changed in my code for each plot was the maximum day value (used to scale the data).
-I am dyslexic and it was discovered that I had a 'dyslexic moment'.
-I typed the wrong coefficent into the code.
+I changed the scaling for the discharge data and received the following plot.

 Updated 39 day plot (file listed as Sophies Update; code used is the Alternative Windsor plot, which has been updated)

 ![SophiesUpdate](https://github.com/Rivers-Project-2018/Sophie-River-Thames/blob/master/SophiesUpdate.png)

+I am dyslexic and it was discovered that I had a 'dyslexic moment'.
+The error seen in the Updated 39 day plot is due to human error; I typed the wrong coefficent into the code.

 ### 2.1.3 Code